Warning Signs Your Dog Has a Broken Tail or Limber Tail Syndrome

 • The first indication your dog’s tail might be injured is behavior.

 • If your pup tries wagging but does so listlessly, there might be an injury.
+A dog's tail limp can also be a sign of fatigue or injury, especially after activities like swimming.

 • Dogs tend to lick injuries, so constant tail licking is a sign there might be a problem.